Peterr181/engineering_thesis/README.md

 - Browsing through platform community, inspecting each profile and user's data.
 - Display basic (for now) statistics about workouts, meals
 - Added sending messages between users and notification about new message
+- Streak days for logging in (virtual dollars giving to each user for logging in)

 Closest things to be done: